Lugsail lag windows for estimating time-average covariance matrices: Discussion

 \section{Discussion}

-Our primary goal is improving finite-sample performance of time-average covariance matrix estimators.
-Particularly, we focus on correcting for the typical under-estimation of $\Sigma$.
-Our simple solution introduces a new family of lag windows that up-weight initial lag covariances before down-weighting higher lags.
-Equipped with this new family of lag windows, we analyze the performance of spectral variance and HAC estimators for small data problems.
-Here we focus our attention on the Bartlett, TH, and QS lag windows, but lugsail versions of other lag windows may be used \cite[see][for an incomplete list]{ande:1971}.
+We consider lugsail versions of the Bartlett, TH, and QS lag windows, but lugsail versions of other lag windows are readily available \cite[see][for an incomplete list]{ande:1971}.
+Lugsail lag windows can also be combined with other bias adjusting methods from \cite{kief:vogel:2002a}.
+We focus our attention on the family of consistent nonparametric estimators, however, see e.g.\ \cite{haan:1996,haan:levin:2000,mull:2007,mull:2014} for discussion on inconsistent and parametric estimators.

-For steady-state simulations, including MCMC, where large output is typical, we focus on the computationally efficient lugsail BM estimator and provide bias and variance results under significantly weaker mixing conditions on the process than previously known for BM estimators.
-Our results apply to multivariate BM estimators, bias and variance expressions for which were unknown.
-Our simulations indicate massive gains in finite-sample performance.
+For fixed $b$, our theoretical results imply a partial increase in the variance of the lugsail estimators, yielding an increase in the mean-squared error.
+However, there is no reason for lugsail and non-lugsail estimators to use the same $b$.
+Empirically, we find that lugsail estimators typically require a smaller $b$, implying a decrease in variability of the estimator.
+Indeed finding optimal choices of $b$ is a rich avenue for future work.

 We believe this is the first instance of a lag window that takes values above 1.
 Our choice of method for creating these lugsail family of lag windows is motivated by the specific applications considered here.
 Lag windows are also useful in signal-processing for spectral analysis and the estimation of instantaneous frequency \citep{boashash1992estimating}, and in genomic signal-processing \citep{gunawan2008optimal}.
 Our results indicate that application-specific developments of other lag windows taking values above 1 could yield similar finite-sample improvements.
+To facilitate future work in this area, reproducible codes for all examples and plots are available at \texttt{https://github.com/dvats/LugsailPaperCode}.